MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part2.md

    ![Screenshot of Newtonsoft NuGet package infomation](media/vs-2019/calculator2-nuget-newtonsoft-json-dark.png)

-   The package is dowloaded, and added to your project and a new entry appears in the References node in **Solution Explorer**.
+   The package is downloaded, and added to your project and a new entry appears in the References node in **Solution Explorer**.

 1. Add a using directive for the Newtonsoft.Json package at the beginning of *CalculatorLibrary.cs*.